 Redirect pages with PHP.
 If you’ve moved some old PHP pages, or URLs, to new pages and URLs, you can use the following PHP code snippet to easily redirect all visitors and incoming requests to the new location.
 This PHP code snippet uses a 301 Moved Permanently redirect, perfect for SEO.

-Here you’ll find a PHP script to check if your website is up and online available.
-It uses PHP and cURL.
+Perform a PHP cURL request to check if your website is up or not.
+Verify your website’s online status and availability using just PHP.
 This script comes in handy because website uptime and availability is important, and you want your website to be always online available.
 If your website is down, it’ll send you an email to notify you about downtime.